eshoe2020/COVID-cup/README.md

 ## Stretch Goals/Future Goals

-- Fix the issue with prompt, no errors are coming up, WHY IS THIS HAPPENING.
-- Have a blank/greyed out space where the turned over cards will go.
+- Eliminate the toggle mishaps when you click outside of the "X" to exit.
 - Add animation to click so it looks like a card is being turned over.
+- Increase/diversify the prompts, including but not limited to:
    - Add more specific ACE prompts (on aces 1+3, Aces are drawn you must keep your pinky out, on Aces 2+4, you can put your pinky down).
    - Add spotify link to FIVE prompt.
-- Have rotating lists of prompts, wider variety of tasks.
+   - Make prompts that are suit-dependent as well.
-- Make a widescreen-friendly version.
+- Make a landscape-friendly version for mobile phones.